Donald Trump before the election: Video shows a bitter scene between Mrs. Melania and daughter Ivanka

 Ivanka Trump, who also acts as a consultant for her father, greets him warmly with a kiss on the cheek before she takes her place next to the US presidents occupies.
 The video of the brief moment when it looks like the face of Melania Trump freeze, quickly spread on social networks, where speculation about the relationship between Melania and Ivanka got loud.

 There were already reports of a split relationship between the two Trump women *.
 There is now finally thick air in the White house and that right in the middle of Election campaign?
-At Donald Trumps Efforts in the fall of its competitors Joe Biden to hit and start a second term in the Oval Office, the possibly tense family situation could be a disruptive factor. (fd) * merkur.de is part of the Ippen-Digital editors network.
+At Donald Trumps Efforts in the fall of its competitors Joe Biden to hit and start a second term in the Oval Office, the possibly tense family situation could be a disruptive factor.
+Meanwhile, Trump is said to have insulted fallen soldiers. (fd) * merkur.de is part of the Ippen-Digital editors network.

 List of rubric lists: © Brendan Smialowski / AFP